Skip to Main Content

 Acknowledgement

-The author, Roy Sinclair, thanks Lincoln Asylum director, and originator of steampunk's 'be splendid' maxim, John Naylor, for his patience and helpful critiques during the long, philosophic discussions necessary for the author to be able to write this article with a greater understanding of steampunkery than he would otherwise have had.
+The author, Roy Sinclair, thanks Weekend at the Asylum director, and originator of steampunk's 'be splendid' maxim, John Naylor, for his patience and helpful critiques during the long, philosophic discussions necessary for the author to be able to write this article with a greater understanding of steampunkery than he would otherwise have had.